aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging.fileformats.wmf.objects/wmfrectangle/_index.md

 url: /python-net/aspose.imaging.fileformats.wmf.objects/wmfrectangle/
 ---

-The META_RECTANGLE record paints a rectangle.
+**Summary:** The META_RECTANGLE record paints a rectangle.
 The rectangle is outlined<br/>                by using the pen and filled by using the brush that are defined in the<br/>                playback device context.

 **Module:** [aspose.imaging.fileformats.wmf.objects](/imaging/python-net/aspose.imaging.fileformats.wmf.objects/)